Ramya Krishnan: 2015–present

 She made her debut in the digital platform with Queen in 2019.
-The critic from India Today stated "Ramya Krishnan as the failing actress and a budding politician (the later part of Shakthi's life) puts in a measured performance and it is what stands out in a series that relies heavily on performances".
+The critic from India Today stated, "Ramya Krishnan as the failing actress and a budding politician (the later part of Shakthi's life) puts in a measured performance and it is what stands out in a series that relies heavily on performances".
 In 2022, Ramya appeared in Dharma Productions and Puri Jagannadh's sports action film Liger.
+The 2023 Tamil film Jailer featured Ramya in the lead role as Rajinikanth's wife.

+In 2025, she played an important role in the Hindi language film Jaat, which stars Sunny Deol and was directed by Gopichand Malineni and produced by Mythri Movie Makers and Zee Studios.

 Personal life

 She married Telugu film director Krishna Vamsi on 12 June 2003.
 The couple have a son.